It’s impossible to start a successful business without creating a strong brand.

 Your company’s brand is, in many ways, its personality.

 Your brand lives in everyday interactions your company has with its prospects and customers, including the images you share, the messages you post on your website, the content of your marketing materials, your presentations and booths at conferences, and your posts on social networks.

 Any aspect of your brand that fosters a connection between you and your customers is part of your brand identity.

-Your company’s logo, color scheme, slogan – those are all essential elements of a compelling brand identity.
+Your company’s logo, color scheme, and slogan are essential elements of a compelling brand identity.

-However, it’s important to think beyond the visual experiences of your brand and extend your branding to include the emotional component of customers’ experiences with your business.
+However, it’s essential to think beyond the visual experiences of your brand and extend your branding to include the emotional component of customers’ experiences with your business.

-A truly memorable brand identity is an expression of your business at its core.
+A genuinely memorable brand identity is an expression of your business at its core.

 It is the interwoven fabric of what you make, how you make it, and why you make it – all of the emotionally driven elements that connect people to your brand.